-Regular exercise is beneficial for everybody, in both physical and psychological aspects.
-For the elderly, attention to exercise safety is important to avoid accidents.
+Regular exercise is beneficial for everyone, in both physical and psychological aspects.
+For the elderly, it is important to ensure safety during exercise so as to avoid accidents.

 - Do not exercise on an empty stomach or just after a big meal.
 It is important to have breakfast before exercise to prevent exhaustion.
 Do not drink too much beverage before swimming to avoid choking due to vomiting

 - Wear comfortable clothing, socks and shoes.
-Select the correct size, soft upper, non-slip sole and shock-absorbing shoes.
+Choose shoes of correct size with soft upper, non-slip and shock-absorbing sole.

-- Bring adequate water so as to replenish the loss of water from your body.
+- Bring adequate water so as to replenish the loss of water and fluid from your body.

 - Avoid exercising in extreme weather.

-- Perform 5 to 10 minutes warm up and stretching exercise before start so as to prevent injuries.
+- Perform adequate warm-up, e.g. 5 to 10 minutes, and at least 10-minute stretching before exercise so as to prevent injuries.

-- Do not forget to perform cool down and stretching after exercise for the body to gradually return to resting state.
+- Do not forget to perform adequate cool-down, e.g. 5 to 10 minutes, and at least 10-minute stretching after exercise to allow your body to return to resting state gradually.

-- Choose appropriate exercise according to your ability and interest.
+- Choose appropriate type and intensity of exercise according to your ability.
 Do not overexert yourself.

-- Stop exercising if you have acute medical symptoms (such as fever, or pain).
+- Stop exercising if you have any acute medical symptoms (such as fever, or pain).

-- If you have chronic medical conditions (such as hypertension, diabetes mellitus, ischaemic heart disease and arthritis), it is better to seek advice from your doctor or physiotherapist beforehand.
+- If you have any chronic medical conditions (such as hypertension, diabetes mellitus, ischemic heart disease and arthritis), it is better to seek advice from your doctor or physiotherapist before starting a new exercise program or increasing the intensity.

-- For prolonged exercise like hiking, drink water from time to time to supplement the loss of body fluid due to sweating.
-Do not wait until you are thirsty.
+- For prolonged exercise like hiking, drink water from time to time to replenish the loss of body fluid due to sweating.
+Drink frequently even if you are not thirsty.

-- During exercise, maintain normal breathing and don't hold your breath.
+- Maintain normal breathing and don’t hold your breath during exercise.

 - Take appropriate breaks during exercise.
 Do not over-exert yourself.